Charlie Ginex enters his fourth season as head coach of the Kean men's volleyball program in the 2016-17 school year.

-Ginex earned a Bachelor of Arts degree in Health and Exercise Science from Rowan University in 2000 and is currently a health and physical education educator in Westfield.
+Ginex earned a Bachelor of Arts degree in Health and Exercise Science from Rowan University in 2000.

 Former All-American Bez Arslani will re-join the Kean University men’s volleyball program in 2017, this time as a student assistant coach for the Cougars.